gabime/spdlog/README.md

 * Very fast - performance is the primary goal (see becnhmarks below)
 * Headers only
 * No dependencies
+* Simple to use, simple to understand, simple to hack or extend
 * Cross platform - Linux / Windows on 32/64 bits
 * Multi/Single threaded loggers
 * Rotating log files